RonnieyL/DenseColmap/README.md

 wget https://download.europe.naverlabs.com/ComputerVision/MASt3R/MASt3R_ViTLarge_BaseDecoder_512_catmlpdpt_metric.pth -P mast3r/checkpoints/
 ```

+You may have to download NVIDIA CUB based on the version of Nvidia toolkit that you are running. ( <12.0 requires NVIDIA CUB to be installed)

-2. Create the environment (or use pre-built docker), here we show an example using conda.
+2. Create the environment, here we show an example using conda.
 ```bash
 conda create -n densecolmap python=3.10.13 cmake=3.14.0 -y conda activate densecolmap